By bus the journey from Kanchanaburi to Nakhon Pathom is scheduled to take around 1 hour 40 minutes.

 Buy Tickets from Kanchanaburi to Nakhon Pathom

-Use the Search Box below to buy your tickets from Kanchanaburi to Nakhon Pathom.
+Use the Search Box below to buy your tickets to travel from Kanchanaburi to Nakhon Pathom.

 Kanchanaburi Bus Station